All downloads

 chmod +x SBVault-*.AppImagethen double-click or run it - Debian / Ubuntu:

-sudo dpkg -i SBVault-*.deb - Sign in with your browser when SBVault launches
+sudo apt install ./sbvault-desktop_*.deb - Sign in with your browser when SBVault launches

 After installing